sbcshop/Rotary_Pico-W_Powered_Software/README.md

    <img src="https://github.com/sbcshop/ArdiPi_Software/blob/main/images/pico_bootmode.gif">

    - It will mount as a Mass Storage Device called RPI-RP2.
-   - Drag and drop the MicroPython UF2 - [ReadPi_firmware](https://github.com/sbcshop/ReadPi_NFC_Software/blob/main/ReadPi_Firmware.uf2) file provided in this github onto the RPI-RP2 volume.
+   - Drag and drop the MicroPython UF2 - [Rotary Pico W_firmware](https://github.com/sbcshop/Rotary_Pico-W_Powered_Software/blob/main/firmware.uf2) file provided in this github onto the RPI-RP2 volume.
 Your Pico will reboot.
 You are now running MicroPython on ArdiPi.

 ### 2. Onboard LED Blink
    - Download **Thonny IDE** from [Download link](https://thonny.org/) as per your OS and install it.